 At a threshold of 0.05, FNR is equal to 0.0500 and FPR is equal to 0.0007, which both indicate very good performances of TGImicro() in detecting significant changes, when using microsatellite data.
 Similarly to the simulations with biallelic data, FNR decreases and FPR decreases with increasing threshold values.
 From 0 (0.0001) to 0.0021 (0.1) for FPR, and from 1 (0.0001) to 0.0278 (0.1).
 The method’s performance differed between microsatellite and biallelic genetic data, for the same number of alleles (100), and for an otherwise identical scenario (low dispersal, one affected population, bottleneck).
 Indeed, at a threshold of 0.05 for example, the average FPR value is higher (0.0208 vs 0.0007), whereas the average FNR value is lower (0.0111 vs 0.0500) for SNP than microsatellite respectively.
 Please note however that the distance metric we used for both differed and that this could influence this comparison.

 Microsatellite data seem to have a different behavior in retaining information from our results, and their retention should be investigated further.
-Reasonable performance can be expected if the first sampling was a few years before the event (Fig. 4 A B), which makes past sampling, which purpose was not necessarily to study temporal change, still useful.
+Specifically… Reasonable performance can be expected if the first sampling was a few years before the event (Fig. 4 A B), which makes past sampling, which purpose was not necessarily to study temporal change, still useful.
 Regardless, the closer the date of the first or last sampling is to the date of the event, the better performance-wise.
 This is especially true for the numbers of years passed since the event, in situations where other factors lower performance as well (Fig. 4 C).

 Permutation approach